cisc3142/4-map/README.md

 # 4-map

-Implement functions calc_bigrams and lookup_bigram
+Implement constructor and lookupBigram according to todos

-Output should match output.txt